Pythonaire/HAP-Python-Packet-Bridge/README.md

 * send the sensor data to other http connected units (request.get/post).
 You can uses this method to control http-connected devices (ex. switch characteristics) too.
 * to speed up the data exchange between transceiver process and HAP-Python (here a raspberry zero w - single core cpu) in case off multiple sensor devices, the transceiver process runs as python thread (see async_main.py)

+## example SoilHumidity

+The sensor measure the battery capacity, air temperature, air humidity and soil humidity - all in percent (0-100) and store them into a json-like format: {'Charge':%d,'Soil':%d,'Hum':%d,'Temp':%d}".
+Then transmit the data to the defined server.
+The sensor itself is defines as client 10, the brigde (RFM69 server) is defined as 1.
+The packet header contain 'from, to' value.
+After that, the sensor go into deep sleep mode until the RTC wake up in the defined time "const uint8_t wait".
+The Transceiver.py detect incoming data, decode/convert and store them into nested dictionary (client id and values).In parallel, the data are send with http to a second device (here a OLED display).

+The HAP-Python code (Sensor.py) continuously check the dictionary and pull the data to the Apple Homekit along the HAP API definition "BatteryService", "HumiditySensor" and "TemperatureSensor".